AskSmart Mapping

 The interface contains a series of tools to build and explore the map.

-- The fifth button presents various basemaps to use as a backdrop to the map.
+• The fourth button presents various basemaps to use as a backdrop to the map.

-- The sixth button pops up after clicking an item in the map.
+• The fifth button pops up after clicking an item in the map.
 It shows all of the layers and specific features that were clicked.
 From there, it will jump to a page to access reports, charts, well logs, etc., depending on the dataset.

-- The last button, on the lower left, open the tabular data for the selected dataset that is in the map.
+• The last button, on the lower left, opens the tabular data for the selected dataset that is in the map.
 Records can also be selected here to export.